Lojasiewicz inequalities for almost harmonic maps near simple bubble trees: Introduction

 If no bubbles form and if $N$ is analytic then we can apply the work of Simon \cite{Simon} which establishes that there exists a neighbourhood of $u_\infty$, a constant $C$ and an exponent $\gamma_{\infty}\in (1,2]$ so that for maps $u:\Si\to N$ in this neighbourhood the \Loj estimate \beq \abs{E(u)-E(u_\infty)}\leq C\norm{\tau_g(u)}_{L^2(\Si)}^{\gamma_{\infty}}\eeq holds true.
 While the method of Simon from \cite{Simon} applies provided the maps are close to $u_\infty$ in $H^2$, the above inequality is trivially satisfied for maps with bounded energy and large tension, so \eqref{est:Loj-Simon} holds whenever $u$ is $H^1$-close to $u_\infty$.

-However, this result is not applicable for maps that undergo bubbling and the only setting in which this problem has been overcome is in the major works \cite{Topping1997,Topping-quantisation} of Topping on almost harmonic maps between spheres.
-Topping's delicate analysis of almost harmonic maps in this setting, which exploits in particular that for maps between spheres the Dirichlet energy has a natural splitting into a holomophic and an antiholomophic part, allowed him to derive a \Loj estimate with optimal exponent \beq \abs{E(u)-4k\pi}\leq C\norm{\tauS(u)}_{L^2(S^2)}^2 \eeq for maps between spheres which are close to very general bubble trees, see \cite{Topping-quantisation} for details.
-An important aspect of his proof is that he can bound the bubble scale of antiholomorphic bubbles that form on a holomorphic base map (assumed to be attached at a point with $\na u_\infty\neq 0$) in terms of the tension.
+However, this result is not applicable for maps that undergo bubbling and the only setting in which this problem has been overcome is in the major works \cite{Topping1997,Topping-quantisation} of Topping and \cite{Waldron} of Waldron on almost harmonic maps between spheres.
+These results are based on a delicate analysis of almost harmonic maps which exploits in particular that for maps between spheres the Dirichlet energy has a natural splitting into a holomophic and an antiholomophic part.
+This allowed Topping \cite{Topping-quantisation} to derive a \Loj estimate with optimal exponent \beq \abs{E(u)-4k\pi}\leq C\norm{\tauS(u)}_{L^2(S^2)}^2 \eeq for maps between spheres which are close to large class of bubble trees and very recently for Waldron \cite{Waldron} to obtain \Loj estimates near general bubble trees.

 Here we do not restrict our attention to a particular domain surface or a particular target but instead restrict the limiting configuration to the simplest situation where strong convergence fails, i.e. where the maps converge to a simple bubble tree consisting of a constant base map and a single bubble.
 In this situation the results of \cite{Struwe1985, DT, QingTian, LinWang} ensure that there exists a non-constant harmonic map $\bbs:S^2\to N$, points $a_n\to a$ and bubble scales $\la_n\to \infty$ so that, after passing to a subsequence, $u_n\to \bbs(p^*)$ strongly in $H_{loc}^{2}(\Si\setminus \{a\})$ while on some fixed sized ball $B_r(a)$, working in local isothermal coordinates $F_a:\Si \supset B_r(a)\to \DD_{\tilde r}\subset \R^2$, we have \beq u_n\circ F_a^{-1}-\bbs\circ \pi_{\la_n}^{F_a(a_n)}\to 0 \text{ strongly in } H^1(\DD_{\tilde r}) \cap L^\infty(\DD_{\tilde r}). \eeq Here $\pi_{\la}^b:=\pi(\la(x-b))$ for $\pi:\R^2\to S^2\setminus \{p^*\}$ the inverse of the stereographic projection from the north pole $p^*=(0,0,1)^T$.